William Anderson (VC)

-William Anderson VC (28 December 1882 – 13 March 1915) was a Scottish recipient of the Victoria Cross, the highest and most prestigious award for gallantry in the face of the enemy that can be awarded to British and Commonwealth forces.
+William Anderson VC (28 December 1882 – 13 March 1915) was a recipient of the Victoria Cross, the highest and most prestigious award for gallantry in the face of the enemy that can be awarded to and Commonwealth forces.
 He was posthumously awarded the VC during the First World War for his actions during the Battle of Neuve Chapelle in March 1915.

 Early life

 Anderson was born in Dallas, Moray in Scotland on 28 December 1882 to Alexander and Bella Anderson.
 The family later moved to Forres, where he was educated at Forres Academy.
 After completing his education, he moved to Glasgow and was employed as a car conductor with the Corporation Tramways for several years.

 In 1905, Anderson enlisted in the British Army, joining the 2nd Battalion, Yorkshire Regiment, also known as the Green Howards, for a seven-year period of service; his brother James was already serving with the battalion.
 William would spend time in Egypt, South Africa, and British India, on the North West Frontier.
 After his period of service ended, Anderson returned to Glasgow and was employed in the Elder Hospital in Govan.
 By this stage, he was engaged and planned to emigrate to South Africa.